matoom/win_brightness/README.md

 The physical monitor configuration functions to adjust brightness work using the VESA Monitor Control Command Set (MCCS) standard over an I2C interface.
 Many monitors don't fully implement that standard.

-> !
-It is not recommend using these functions for arbitrary monitors without validating the aformentioned standards are supported.
+> [!NOTE] It is not recommend using these functions for arbitrary monitors without validating the aformentioned standards are supported.

 Uses Win10 WinAPI (0x0A00) - dxva2, user32.